 The research here in Newcastle spans fundamental science, through translational medical research – where I sit – and on into clinical practice, working with actual patients.

-At the basic science end, we have excellent scientists looking at things like how we can improve our understanding of the brain’s neurotransmitter systems, what causes Lewy bodies to form and how this might be connected to mitochondria (the mini-power stations which help provide energy forour cells).
-Other research looks at using advanced neuroimaging techniques to understand why certain LBD patients get certain symptoms, like hallucinations or fluctuating cognitive abilities.
+In the laboratory we have excellent scientists looking at things like how we can improve our understanding of the brain’s neurotransmitter systems, what causes Lewy bodies to form and how this might be connected to mitochondria (the mini-power stations which help provide energy for our cells).
+Other research looks at using advanced neuroimaging techniques to understand why certain LBD patients get certain symptoms, like hallucinations or fluctuations in their thinking abilities.
 And then in the clinical space, we have clinician scientists who are working on developing better techniques to diagnose patients earlier on as well as helping patients to manage their symptoms.

 What do you predict as being the next major breakthrough in this area?

 Optimistically, there is now a huge amount of activity looking at potential new therapeutics.
 In a current project that we are collaborating on with Cambridge and Exeter Universities we are conducting an exercise to identify whether any existing drugs can be repurposed for use in DLB either to alleviate symptoms or even affect the underlying disease itself.

 As Newcastle BRC’s Deputy Theme Lead for Dementia, I’m interested in fostering a broader research endeavour in the field, growing our capacity, drawing on these different types of research and encouraging collaborations that can produce new ideas and approaches.

 The BRC has many research themes, do you feel this has been useful for you in carrying out your research?